 If the changes are multigenerational, how should B2B companies adjust long-term?

-Listen to your buyer, and do what makes sense for the situation.
+Thinking about how to connect with B2B buyers, start by listening to your sales prospects, and doing what makes sense for the situation.
 Regardless of generation, there will be moments when your buyer prefers email, text or an app-led process.
 There will also be moments, especially with big-ticket purchases, when your buyer will pick up the phone, whether they’re a 30-something or gray haired.
 Companies that successfully navigate ever-changing buyer preferences provide a variety of choices throughout the customer journey.